rosinant3/babylon/README.md

 Playlist maker and playlist player (for YouTube videos) that compliments educational content.
 Small article reader with library to store longform news articles and take notes or add additional information.

-Made with Node.js/Express.js and React.js/Redux.js.
-MySQL database.

 **General**:
+   - react.js with redux.js
+   - node.js/express.js
+   - mySQL with knex.js
    - user registration and login with appropriate validation;
    - public/private playlists/articles with forms to search for all of the possible combinations;
    - pagination of every get request;
-   - react.js with redux.js
-   - node.js/express.js
-   - mySQL with knex.js

 **Playlists**:
   - creating playlists (adding, removing, drag and drop moving of videos, adding the playlist to the database);